dylan-lang/opendylan/documentation/getting-started/source/debug.rst

    frames for Dylan functions defined in or imported into the thread’s current module appear in the stack pane.
-This default setting is indicated by “Filtered visible frames”, which appears in the stack pane filtering drop-down list (see `See Searching the stack backtrace for the cause of the error <expanding.htm#47774>`_ for information about the drop-down list settings).
+This default setting is indicated by “Filtered visible frames”, which appears in the stack pane filtering drop-down list (see :ref:`searching-stack-backtrace-for-cause` for information about the drop-down list settings).

 Choose the **View > Debugger Options** dialog’s Stack page in the debugger window to control the filtering rules.
 See `Stack options`_ for details.